-- Submit an application complete with application fee.
-Applications are found on the Post-Baccalaureate Program website. - Submit two (2) official transcripts from each regionally accredited college/university attended, indicating a cumulative minimum undergraduate

-- GPA of at least 2.50, as reported on the baccalaureate degree transcript. - One copy of pre-admission test scores.
+- Submission of an application complete with application fee and three recommendation forms.
+Applications are found on the website. - Submission of two (2) official transcripts from each regionally accredited college/university attended, indicating a cumulative minimum undergraduate GPA of at least 2.50, as reported on the baccalaureate degree transcript. - One copy of pre-admission test scores.
 These may be ACT, SAT, GRE, MAT or PPST (Pre-professional Skills Test Battery in Math, Reading and Writing). - Candidates must pass a Tennessee Bureau of Investigation Cogent background check.
-Results must be sent to the Post-Bac office.
+Results must be sent to the M.Ed. in Initial Licensure office.